KipCollo/Frontend-Revision/React/Readme.md

 # React

-React is a JavaScript library for building user interfaces.It uses component based architecture.It is declarative.
+React is a JavaScript library for building user interfaces.It uses component based architecture.It is declarative.Built by facebook.
 React.js is a JavaScript library used for building user interfaces.
 It allows developers to create reusable UI components and efficiently update the UI when the data changes.

 ## Creating React Project